gulpjs/fs-mkdirp-stream/README.md

 ### `mkdirpStream(resolver)`

-Takes a `resolver` function or string and returns a `through2` stream.
+Takes a `resolver` function or string and returns a `streamx.Transform` stream.

 If the `resolver` is a function, it will be called once per chunk with the signature `(chunk, callback)`.
 The `callback(error, dirpath, mode)` must be called with the `dirpath` to be created as the 2nd parameter or an `error` as the 1st parameter; optionally with a `mode` as the 3rd parameter.

 If the `resolver` is a string, it will be created/ensured for each chunk (e.g. if it were deleted between chunks, it would be recreated).
 When using a string, a custom `mode` can't be used.

-### `mkdirpStream.obj(resolver)`

-The same as the top-level API but for object streams.
-See the example to see the benefit of object streams with this module.

 ## License